khmariem/pitone-salvadatare/README.md

 </ul>

 <p><span style="color:#228B22;">Remark:<span> Do not forget to create you <b>Google Calendar API</b> credentials in the link provided above and save the file in the working directory of the project.</p>

+<h1> Setup </h1>
+First off, install the dependencies necessary to the functioning of the project.
+The most important are included in the executable **req** file.

+'''bash
+./req